 Our sponsorship of the Bermuda Institute of Ocean Sciences MARINE (Mid-Atlantic Robotics in Education) program to increase STEAM, teamwork, communication and project management skills in youths across Bermuda.
-Our sponsorship of the Design for Impact conference, providing gifted females in the Bermuda community with educational sponsorships.

 Our sponsorship and encouragement of employee giving and volunteering opportunities across our offices.